Which Stars Skipped the 2023 Golden Globes? Find Out Why These Celebrities Did Not Attend the Event - NewsBreak

 Additionally, Kevin Costner was planning on attending the prestigious award show, however, he did not show up due to unforeseen weather conditions.
 Although the Let Him Go actor was on the guest list, he was stuck in Santa Barbra due to mudslides, Life & Style can confirm.

-Although Zendaya was nominated for Best Actress in a Television Series for her role as Rue Bennett in Euphoria , she skipped the red carpet.
+Although Zendaya won Best Actress in a Television Series for her role as Rue Bennett in Euphoria , she skipped the ceremony as she was busy "working."
+Taking to social media after her big win, Zendaya thanked the Golden Globes for the "incredible honor" and took a moment to highlight her fellow nominees and the Euphoria family.

+Talyor Swift , who was nominated for Best Original Song for her single "Carolina" from the film Where the Crawdads Sing , was another star who skipped the award show.
+She was joined – or rather not joined – by Amanda Seyfried , who took home the Golden Globe for Best Actress -- Limited or Anthology Series or Television Film.
+The Mamma Mia star is currently shooting a new musical and could not make the Los Angeles event, though her win marks her first time taking home the HFPA trophy.

 Which Stars Have Spoken Out Against the Golden Globes?